 - Complimentary helmet rentals for kids.

-- The weather at Big White can be miserable; icy cold, foggy and windy (there’s a reason the snow ghosts form so well here).
+- The weather at Big White can be miserable; icy cold, foggy and windy (there’s a reason the snow ghosts form so well here) so be prepared.

-Located near the city of Kelowna, Big White ski resort has undergone an explosion in popularity over the past decade.
+Big White ski resort's popularity has increased exponentially over the past decade or so.
 As a result, so has development of resort facilities and lodging options.
-Scout first visited Big White more than 15 years ago and the changes since then are amazing.
-We would estimate there’s been more condo development in Big White than any ski resort in North America.
+Scout first visited Big White more than 15 years ago (and most recently in 2018) and the changes since then are amazing.
+We would estimate there’s been more condo development in Big White than any ski resort in North America, but this means endless options for families of every shape and size, and to suit every budget.

 There are plenty of reasons why Big White is so popular.
 Sure, it can’t stake the claim to being the biggest ski area in Canada.
 Nor can it boast the most snow (even though its motto is “It’s the snow”).
-Its steeps aren’t the most challenging, and the village is small.
 But Big White is about the whole package – it takes all the singular elements that other resorts claim, and does all of them really well, yet still maintains the charm and friendliness of a small resort.
 (There are some statistics that Big White can rightfully claim – including the biggest night-skiing area in Western Canada (38 acres/15ha), the highest resort village and highest ice-skating rink in Canada.)

 It’s the proliferation of convenient condo-style accommodation as well as endless amounts of beginner and intermediate slopes that make Big White an excellent choice for families.
 Plus, a family of mixed abilities will be able to ski together – there is a green run from every lift in the resort.
-There are excellent facilities, including a great ski school, dedicated beginners area and some casual dining options.
+There are excellent facilities, including a world-class ski school, dedicated beginners area, large supermarket, and plenty of dining options to suit even the most fussy eater.
 And it’s easy to get around – there’s no need for a car and mostly you’ll never need to use a shuttle bus to get around the resort.
 If your kids are in ski school, they’ll even come to your condo to pick them up!

 Big White has an extensive amount of terrain (7355acres/3052ha) that has something for all abilities.
 There are 12 lifts – with five of these being express lifts and one gondola that connects the Happy Valley beginners area with the main village.
 In addition, there are two magic carpets and two tubing lifts.
 A total of 18 per cent of the terrain is for beginners, 54 per cent is intermediate, 22 per cent is advanced and 6 per cent expert.
 A good deal of the terrain is groomed, but there’s also a huge amount that’s gladed.

 The majority of the mountain funnels down to areas around the Village Center or the Ridge Day Lodge.
 The western side of the mountain features long runs off the Gem Lake Express.
-This side can have variable snow in poor conditions, but it can get some of the best powder after a storm.
+This side can have variable snow in poor conditions and the chair is sometimes closed due to high winds, but it can get some of the best powder after a storm, and is a popular choice for locals.

-Advanced and expert skiers will find some runs, including a few cliffs and chutes, to challenge their skills, however it doesn’t have the same extent of extreme terrain found at some Canadian resorts.
+Advanced and expert skiers will find some runs, including a few cliffs and chutes in the Gem Lake area, to challenge their skills, however it doesn’t have the same extent of extreme terrain found at other Canadian resorts.

 We’ve said it a few times, but we’ll say it again; Big White is perfect for families.
+In fact, it is well-known throughout the ski industry as one of the most family-friendly ski resorts in Canada.
 Although it takes a bit of effort to get to (a flight to Kelowna and then a 1-hour shuttle to the village), once you’re there everything is easy to get around.
 There really is no need for a car.
 Many condos are close to the Village Center and if you can’t walk there, you most probably can ski there relatively easily.
-The Village Center is home to most of the services, including ski school, rentals, retail and restaurants.
+The Village Center is home to most of the services, including ski school, rentals, retail, large supermarket and many restaurants.

 The ski school is well organized and has a cute clubhouse, where there are other activities for young’uns apart from skiing (such as a climbing wall) and where they are served lunch.
 All children in ski school wear GPS tracking devices, which is not only a great safety precaution in case they get lost, but it means parents can check at any time of the day from their phone to see where their child is and what they have done.
 We’ve no doubt kids love looking at their statistics at the end of the day!

-Apart from skiing there are some other activities for families, including an ice-skating rink (Canada’s highest) and ice-climbing tower, tubing, horse-drawn sleigh rides and mini Ski-Doos.
+Apart from skiing there are lots of other activities for families and non-skiers, including an ice-skating rink (Canada’s highest) and ice-climbing tower, tubing, horse-drawn sleigh rides and mini Ski-Doos.
+Kids will never be bored on a ski vacation to Big White!
+Check out our article on the Best Non-Snow Activities at Big White!Search Hotels

 If you want a condo in Big White you are going to be spoilt for choice.
 Plus, we would estimate it has the most private hot tubs of any resort, anywhere in the world.
 Seriously – every single condo seems to have one.
 The hot tub maintenance teams must be doing very well for themselves.